adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	  /*common styles*/
 	}

-On a recent project I actually went for something in between.
+On a recent project I went for something in between.
 I was building a checkout flow.
-On each page there was a "continue to next step" button that was identical on each of the pages.
-There was also a "back to previous step" link so I ended up with this:
+On each page there was a "continue" button that was identical on each page.
+There was also a "back" link.
+I ended up with this:

 	.checkoutActions-continueButton {
 	  /*...*/